Do Consumers Really Care About Banning Bags?

-Most people do not like change and whenever change is forced on people there is some resistance and a period of adjustment.
+Most people do not like change and whenever a change is forced on people there is some resistance and a period of adjustment.
 As Susan Milligan points out in blog post there are a lot of similarities between seat belt laws and single-use plastic bag bans and fees.
-When both measures were introduced there were people who embraced the law and saw the reason and value in it, but there was also a lot of folks who were not pleased.
+When both measures were introduced there were people who embraced the law and saw the reason and value in it, but there were also a lot of folks who were not pleased.

-With the passage of time these laws become habit and second nature, and what was once considered weird and frustrating is now a normal, everyday routine.
+With the passage of time these laws become a habit and second nature, and what was once considered weird and frustrating is now a normal, everyday routine.
 Given time people accept disposable bag bans and eventually the ban will become such a normal part of life that people embrace without a second thought.

 Long-Term Impact of Bag Laws